CronosJoe/PhysicsForGamesProjects/PhysicsInGames/AssessmentStuff/Briefs+/ProjectREADME.txt

 Controls for the physics handler-
 1 - press the 1 key to select circle as your spawn type shape.
-2- press the 2 key to select a non rotating square as your type shape (AABB) left click - apply a force to all objects to pull them towards the current mouse position. right click - spawn the currently selected object.
+2 - press the 2 key to select a non rotating square as your type shape (AABB) 3 - press the 3 key to select a static non rotating square as your type shape. left click - apply a force to all objects to pull them towards the current mouse position. right click - spawn the currently selected object.